PlayFab/thundernetes/docs/quickstart.md

 ## Install Thundernetes with the installation script

 Then you can run the following command to install Thundernetes.
-This will install thundernetes *without* TLS authentication for the allocation API service, which should only be used on test environments.
+This will install Thundernetes *without* TLS authentication for the allocation API service, which should only be used on test environments.

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/PlayFab/thundernetes/main/installfiles/operator.yaml
 ```
+**Note:** installing Thundernetes will automatically deploy two DaemonSets: one for Linux nodes and for Windows nodes.
+If you only plan to use one OS for the nodes, you can safely delete the DaemonSet for the other.
+These DaemonSets live under the ```thundernetes-system``` namespace, and you can delete them with the following commands:

+- Linux: ```kubectl delete -n thundernetes-system daemonset thundernetes-nodeagent```
+- Windows: ```kubectl delete -n thundernetes-system daemonset thundernetes-nodeagent-win```

-### Install thundernetes with TLS authentication
+### Install Thundernetes with TLS authentication

 You need to create/configure the certificate that will be used to protect the allocation API service.
 A properly configured certificate (signed by a well-known CA) is recommended for production environments.